Dreamland (2016 film)

-Dreamland is a 2016 American musical comedy-drama film directed by Robert Schwartzman in his directorial debut, from a screenplay by Benjamin Font and Schwartzman.
+Dreamland is a 2016 American comedy-drama film directed by Robert Schwartzman in his directorial debut, from a screenplay by Benjamin Font and Schwartzman.
 It stars Johnny Simmons, Amy Landecker, Jason Schwartzman, Noël Wells, Alan Ruck, Beverly D'Angelo, Talia Shire, Shay Mitchell, Frankie Shaw and Nick Thune.

 The film had its world premiere at the Tribeca Film Festival on April 14, 2016.
 The film was released in a limited release and through video on demand by Orion Pictures and Gunpowder & Sky on November 11, 2016.

 Premise

 Monty Fagan (Johnny Simmons), a pianist, begins a relationship that upends his home life.

 Production

 In March 2015, it was revealed Robert Schwartzman would direct the film in his directorial debut from a screenplay by him and Benjamin Font, with Johnny Simmons, Amy Landecker, Frankie Shaw and Beverly D'Angelo would star in the film, while Schwartzman and Mel Eslyn producing.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 14, 2016.
 Shortly thereafter, Orion Pictures and Gunpowder & Sky acquired US and Latin American rights to the film and set the release date for November 11, 2016.